noahehall/theBookOfNoah/databases/_arrangodb.md

 			- i had duplicating shit, and sometimes its a waste of time finding the correct place to put something

-# current best practices understanding
+# best practices: current understanding
 	- any datum tht needs to be sorted should be a skiplist index
   - any unique value should be a form of a hash index
   - set a docs creation time as a unix timestamp
+  -  anything with an 0/1 should be a sparse index
+  	- e.g. active/non active

-## indexes best practices
+## best practices: indexes
   - always build indexes during times with less load
   - A non-unique hash index on an optional document attribute should be declared sparse so that it will not index documents for which the index attribute is not set.
   - For high selectivity attributes